Rollin Pickford Exhibitions

 Fresno State yearbooks from 1911 to 1991 and the student newspaper, The Collegian, are now online as part of the Madden Library's digitized collections.

-Yearbooks: Creating a yearbook was a time-honored tradition for Fresno State students from 1911 to 1991 (with a gap from 1972-1975).
-First called "The Prospect" (1911-1921), then "The Collegian" (1922-1923), and finally "Campus" (1924-1991), the yearbook was a memento and memory book for students to look back on the past academic year and to reminisce about good times.
-After 1970, the yearbooks became much smaller and only included the graduating class of seniors.
-By 1992, the yearbooks ceased to exist, a relic of days gone by.
+Yearbooks: Creating a yearbook was a time-honored tradition for Fresno State students from 1911 to 1991 (with a gap from 1972-75).
+After 1970, the yearbooks became much smaller, only including the graduating class of seniors, and by 1992 they ceased to exist.
 However, this collection of Fresno State yearbooks stands as a treasure trove of photographs, information, and memories.
 See http://cdmweb.lib.csufresno.edu/cdm/landingpage/collection/yrbk.
-There is also a set of yearbooks in the main stacks of the Henry Madden Library (available for check out) and in the University Archives in the Special Collections Research Center on the Library's 4th floor, South Wing (for in-house use).
+A set of yearbooks is in the Library's main stacks (available for check out) and another is in the University Archives in the Special Collections Research Center on the Library's 4th floor, South Wing (for in-house use).

 Newspapers: The Collegian is the student-run newspaper committed to complete, fair, and accurate journalism.
-Students present their perspectives on news, opinion, sports, features/ entertainment, and more.
-The mission of The Collegian has always been to motivate its readers to think critically and to react perceptively.
-It operates as a laboratory classroom and a training ground for students interested in print and online journalism.
+It operates as a laboratory classroom and a training ground for students interested in journalism.